 Activities that are arranged in Wales include those of a leisurely nature, for example; Pleasure drives; Training for Adults/Young drivers, Rallys and Social evenings.
 For a more competitive edge, events can include; Showing, Trec, Cones and Dressage.
 All activities however are conducted in a friendly and relaxed manner, with the emphasis always on everyone being willing to support and if appropriate, offer advice to others with perhaps less experience.

-Unique to Wales is the BDS Wales Trec Championship series, the BDS Wales Young Drivers Award, the BDS Wales Young Drivers Camp, the BDS Wales Points and Performance Awards, and the Derek Whiting National Championships.
+Unique to Wales is the BDS Wales Trec Championship series, the BDS Wales Young Drivers Award, the BDS Wales Young Drivers Camp, the BDS Wales Points and Performance Awards, and the Derrick Whiting National Championships.

 BDS Wales promotes safe driving practices and the welfare of all equines.